-The Second-level short specialisation degree in Geostatistics for Human, Animal and Environmental Health – the only one of its kind in Italy – prepares professional figures that can use a great range of geolocalized data, in order to improve the understanding of health-related and well-being phenomena, and training on the correct use of geo-information and tools for space-time analysis of the same.
+The Second-level short specialisation degree in Geostatistics for Human, Animal and Environmental Health – the only one of its kind in Italy – prepares professional figures that exploit the growing availability of geolocalized data from different sources, such as satellites and proximity sensors.
+The program aims to provide learners with the skills necessary to correctly use geoinformation and tools for spatio-temporal analysis in order to improve the understanding of phenomena related to health and well-being.
+The course aims to analyze and understand the dynamics of phenomena related to human, veterinary and vegetation health, using advanced modeling techniques applied to geospatial data.

 The Second-level short specialisation degree is promoted by the Department of Cardiothoracic-Vascular Sciences and Public Health of the University of Padua.